 “As soon as you know you’re having a baby, you should start preparing financially while you still have two incomes,” says financial adviser Deborah Kent, owner of Integra Financial Services.

-The best thing a couple can do when dropping form two incomes to one is pay off debt, to ease demands on their finances once their income decreases, Kent advises.
+The best thing a couple can do when dropping from two incomes to one is pay off debt, to ease demands on their finances once their income decreases, Kent advises.
 “You can pay off credit card debt, or if you have too many credit cards you can consolidate the debt into one, or transfer to a credit card that might offer an interest-free period to pay it off faster.”

 Making extra mortgage repayments while you can is also advisable, as it will allow you to use the redraw facility if you need to.
 “If things get difficult, you can talk to your lender and use the redraw to make a few payments,” Kent says.
 “Or you can talk to them about making interest-only payments for a while.”